-Sustainable Development Bonds Development Name (Borough/ Number of Units) Anticipated Construction Period (in months) 2024 Series F Linden Plaza Mortgage Loan Amount Anticipated Construction LOC Anticipated Anticipated Permanent Mortgage Loan Interest Rate Subsidy Program (1) Expected EGC or LEED Certification LIHTC Linden Plaza (Brooklyn/1527) 60 \$152,510,000 (2) JP Morgan Chase Bank, N.A.
-Freddie Mac (3) 30 years/ 40 years 5.880% Mitchell- Lama Restructuring/ Section 8 EGC No
+Development Name (Borough/ Number of Units) Anticipated Construction Period (in months) 2024 Series F Linden Plaza Mortgage Loan Amount Anticipated Construction LOC 1 Anticipated Permanent Mortgage Loan Interest Rate Subsidy Program (1) Expected EGC or LEED Certification LIHTC Linden Plaza (Brooklyn/1527) 60 \$165,950,000 (2) J.P.
+Morgan Chase Freddie Mac (3) 30 years/ 40 years 5.880% Mitchell- Lama Restructuring/ Section 8 EGC Yes

-(1) For a description of the Mitchell-Lama Restructuring and Section 8 programs, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.
+(1) For a description of the Mitchell-Lama Restructuring and Section 8 program, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.

-It is expected that the provider of the Construction LOC will service the 2024 Series F Linden Plaza Mortgage Loan during construction, and Merchants Capital Corp. will service the permanent 2024 Series F Linden Plaza Mortgage Loan after construction.
+A portion of the 2024 Series F Linden Plaza Mortgage Loan is expected to be advanced from available funds of the Corporation.
+It is expected that the provider of the Construction LOC with respect to the applicable senior mortgage loan will service the 2024 Series F Linden Plaza Mortgage Loan during construction, and Merchant's Capital will service the permanent 2024 Series F Linden Plaza Mortgage Loan after construction.

-The 2024 Series F Linden Plaza Mortgage Loan will be evidenced by a mortgage note payable to the Corporation and secured by a senior mortgage lien on the 2024 Series F Linden Plaza Development.
+The 2024 Series F Linden Plaza Mortgage Loan is evidenced by a mortgage note payable to the Corporation and secured by a senior mortgage lien on the applicable 2024 Series F Linden Plaza Development.

-The 2024 Series F Linden Plaza Mortgage Loan is expected to contain provisions prohibiting the Mortgagor of the Development from making any prepayment prior to approximately ten (10) years after the closing of the permanent 2024 Series F Linden Plaza Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.
+The 2024 Series F Linden Plaza Mortgage Loan is expected to contain provisions prohibiting the Mortgagor of the development from making any prepayment prior to approximately ten (10) years after the closing of the applicable permanent 2024 Series F Linden Plaza Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.

-HDC Commitment; Construction Letter of Credit
+[HDC Commitment; Construction Letter of Credit